martinstoenchev/ordering-system/README.md

 ![my_profile_section](https://user-images.githubusercontent.com/49639065/206188170-e088a607-91ad-449e-8738-a9d0c535f6fa.PNG)

 ## Message for successful Log Out.
-After that the user is redirect to the main view of the log in section
+After that the user is redirect to the main view of the login page

 ![logged_out](https://user-images.githubusercontent.com/49639065/206188769-7eec726a-10ec-4499-b592-2d28cd296c96.png)

 ## View of the registration form

 ![register](https://user-images.githubusercontent.com/49639065/206189091-a00f3d8d-e080-4151-ae04-2b0821970521.PNG)

 ## If you try to register without any information